 The Nominations Committee is comprised entirely of Non-Executive Directors, all of whom the Board considers to be independent.
-The members of the Nominations Committee are Stephen Johns (Committee Chairman), Tony Froggatt, David Gosnell and George El-Zoghbi (who was appointed to the Nominations Committee on 27 June 2018).
+The members of the Nominations Committee are Stephen Johns (Committee Chairman), Tony Froggatt, David Gosnell and George El-Zoghbi.

-Details of Nominations Committee meetings held during the Year, and attendance at those meetings, is set out on page 45 of Brambles' 2018 Annual Report.
+Details of Nominations Committee and Chair Succession Sub-Committee meetings held during the Year, and attendance at those meetings, is set out on page 51 of Brambles' 2019 Annual Report.